Rexxit/WeatherApp/README.md

 # WeatherApp
-A basic weather app that'll show the user the weather for a 7 day week timeline.
-It'll also recommend the user what type of clothing to wear depending on the weather.
+A basic weather app that'll show the user the current weather for the city they input.
+It'll also recommend to the user what type of clothing to wear depending on the weather.